 C. Respect, Dignity and Privacy

-DCLS Personnel shall treat the persons we support, their families, and other personnel with respect and dignity, and shall actively respect and support the rights of the persons we support and their families by encouraging the individual to:
+DCLS Personnel shall treat the persons we support, their families, and other personnel with respect and dignity, and shall actively respect and support the rights of the persons we support and their families by encouraging the persons we support to:

 - make decisions about issues affecting their lives;